qiskit-community/mdx-link-extract/README.md

 ## Publishing

-Our GitHub action prebuilds a binary for each supported platform.
+Our GitHub Action prebuilds a binary for each supported platform.
 We release different `npm` packages for each platform and add them to `optionalDependencies` before releasing the major package to npm.
 The package manager will choose which native package to download from the registry automatically.

 ### Release package